googlearchive/appengine-nodejs/README.md

   appengine.system.getBackgroundRequest(request, function(err, backgroundRequest) { ... });
 ~~~~

-Returns a new request-like object that can be used to make App Engine API calls from outside a regular request context.
+Returns a new request-like object that can be used to make App Engine API calls in the background, i.e. outside a request handler.

 A common pattern is to call this API during a start request and store the returned request object for later use.